joesturge/godot-with-actions-starter/README.md

 To run the built app, you have two options:

 1. Export the app using the steps mentioned above.
-Alternatively, you can download the artifacts from the [workflow](https://github.com/joesturge/godotenv-test/actions) page.
+Alternatively, you can download the build asset from the releses page.
 Please note that you need to have [Node.js](https://nodejs.org/en/download/package-manager) installed.

 2. Once you have the built app, navigate to the `build` directory and run the following command: